Events / Sustainable Farming Campaign

 Land mapping for food growing.
 Credit: @weagreeoneggs & Matt Daley (Pexels)

-The first Peri-Urban Practitioners Forum (PUPF) of this funding year will explore both what it means to map land in local areas and how it can be (and is being) used as a way for new and current farmers and growers to access land, especially in the case of identifing potential land for peri-urban agroecology (i.e. fringe farming).
+The Peri-Urban Practitioners Forum (PUPF) explored both what it means to map land in local areas and how it can be (and is being) used as a way for new and current farmers and growers to access land, especially in the case of identifing potential land for peri-urban agroecology (i.e. fringe farming).
+Links and notes below.

-Three leading resource people in the field will present their work in relation to fringe farming, including useful tools and practical advice that can be applied where you are.
-If you have questions about making mapping work for you, particularly in terms of accessing land, then there will be plenty of room for discussion.
+Three leading resource people in the field presented their work in relation to fringe farming, including useful tools and practical advice that can be applied where you are.
+There was also plenty of room for discussion for attendees who wanted to know about making mapping work for them.

 Dan Geerah is Head of Innovation at the Land App, which brings technology and nature together so everyone – landowners, farmers, farm advisors, land agents, ecologists and surveyors – can protect the legacy of our landscape and secure its future.
 In this role, Dan leads on technical innovation, business development, and relationships with new partners and customers.
 Dan also supports a number of clients running landscape and local nature recovery pilots, helping the sector transition to a collaborative way of working.

-Finally, Mark Thurstain of Geofutures (bio to follow) will be presenting his work on the Hope Spots project in Bristol.
+Finally, Mark Thurstain of Geofutures presented his work on the Hope Spots project in Bristol, among other mapping research.

 Find out how the Fringe Farming project is growing the movement for agroecological food production on the edges of towns and cities.